PostHog/posthog.com/contents/blog/how-we-built-web-analytics.md

 ## The difference between web and product analytics

-When people talk about **web analytics**, they're referring to tracking visitors to your marketing website.
+When people talk about **web analytics**, they're referring to tracking visitors on your marketing website.
 They care about things like page views, bounce rate, and top sources of traffic.

 On the other hand, **product analytics** tracks how people are using your web or mobile app.
 It gives you insights into metrics such as feature adoption rate, user retention, and churn.